 Roy L. Reardon Moot Court Competition

 Named in honor of distinguished alumnus Roy L. Reardon ’54, the Reardon Competition marks the culmination of the first year for new Moot Court Honor Society members.
 While they do not submit a brief, Reardon competitors have a unique opportunity to demonstrate the oral advocacy skills they developed during the year.
-Finalists not only face an impressive panel of judges, including Mr. Reardon himself, but also argue in front of faculty members, prominent alumni, administrators and students in the Law School’s Belson Moot Court Room.
+Finalists not only face an impressive panel of judges, but also argue in front of faculty members, prominent alumni, administrators and students in the Law School’s Belson Moot Court Room.
 The Reardon Competition takes place from late March to early April.

 Honorable Conrad B. Duberstein Moot Court Competition